What are the sources of payments law in your jurisdiction?

 Do you foresee any imminent risks to the growth of the fintech market in your jurisdiction?

-The most obvious risk is Brexit.
+The most obvious risk is the continuing effect of Brexit.
 This is for three main reasons.
 The first and most frequently cited is the loss of the passporting regime, under which firms that are authorised to carry out a regulated activity in one Member State of the EU are permitted to carry out that activity in other Member States on the basis of a registration in that Member State, rather than having to go through a full authorisation process, and without having to have an establishment in that jurisdiction.
 However, this will of course affect only those fintechs that operate in multiple jurisdictions, and which are carrying out regulated activities – so its effect may be limited in practice, not least because the threat of the loss of passporting has forced affected companies to prepare by setting up a continental base of operations.

 The second and more real risk continues to be around immigration and access to talent.
 Fintech businesses need a wide range of skills that are sometimes quoted as not being available from within the UK in large enough numbers to support the UK’s thriving fintech ecosystem, particularly around experienced software engineers.
 As such, the immigration controls on talent of this type are likely to be key to the success of the UK fintech ecosystem as we navigate the post-Brexit system, and many are watching this particular issue with keen interest.